 We also evaluated the ability of SVP-Rapamycin to mitigate the formation of ADAs to AAV capsids in nonhuman primates in a preclinical study.
 As depicted in Figure 23b below, nonhuman primates were screened on different dates for the presence of AAV-specific ADAs.
 On a later date, we drew blood from the nonhuman primates to evaluate the levels of AAV-specific ADAs again.
 This date is depicted in Figure 23b below as day -12 as it occurred 12 days prior to day zero of the study when the nonhuman primates received an intravenous injection of AAV8.
 As depicted in Figure 23b below, on day zero of the study, in addition to receiving an injection of AAV8, one nonhuman primate received empty nanoparticles, referred to as the Empty Nanoparticles Subject and indicated in purple, and two nonhuman primates received SVP-Rapamycin, referred to as SVP-Rapamycin Subject No. 1 and SVP-Rapamycin Subject No. 2 and indicated in orange and red, respectively.
-As depicted in Figure 23b below, on day 30 of the study, we administered to all nonhuman primates an injection of AAV8-specific ADAs.
-As depicted in Figure 23a below, on day 30 of the study, we administered to all nonhuman primates an injection of AAV8-specific ADAs.
-As depicted in Figure 23a below, on day 30 of the study, we administered to all nonhuman primates an injection of AAV8-specific ADAs.
-As depicted in Figure 23a below, on day 30 of the study, we administered to all nonhuman primates an injection of AAV8-specific ADAs.
-As depicted in Figure 23a below, on day 30 of the study, we administered to all nonhuman primates an injection of AAV8-specific ADAs.
-As depicted to the presence of AAV8-specific ADAs.
-As depicted the nonhuman primates serve administered to all nonhuman primates an injection of AAV-Human Factor IX together with an injection of empty nanoparticles for the Empty Nanoparticles Subject or an injection of SVP-Rapamycin Subject No. 1 and SVP-Rapamycin Subject No. 2.
-As depicted in Figure 23c below, on day 45 of the study we tested the nonhuman primates' serum
+As depicted in Figure 23b below, on days three, 15 and 45 of the study, we again drew blood from the nonhuman primates and tested it for the presence of AAV8-specific ADAs.
+As depicted in Figure 23a below, on day 30 of the study, we administered to all nonhuman primates an injection of AAV-Human Factor IX together with an injection of empty nanoparticles for the Empty Nanoparticles Subject or an injection of SVP-Rapamycin Subject No. 1 and SVP-Rapamycin Subject No. 2.
+As depicted in Figure 23c below, on day 45 of the study we tested the nonhuman primates' serum for levels of Human-Factor IX.